Beyond Toxics: Campaigns

-Air pollution and JH Baxter in West Eugene
+Air pollution and J.H.
+Baxter in West Eugene

-JH Baxter, a wood treatment plant, is one of 32 corporate facilities in West Eugene that emit toxins like creosote, methanol, acetone, and benzene, contaminating local air, soil, and groundwater.
+J.H.
+Baxter & Co., a wood treatment plant, is one of 32 corporate facilities in West Eugene that emit toxins like creosote, methanol, acetone, and benzene, contaminating local air, soil, and groundwater.
 Exposure to these chemicals can lead to diabetes, stroke, and depression.
 West Eugene has a higher proportion of people of color and low-income residents than other parts of the city.
-The Oregon Department of Environmental Quality accused JH Baxter of improperly using retorts (or furnaces) to burn off toxic process waste.
+The Oregon Department of Environmental Quality accused J.H.
+Baxter of improperly using retorts (or furnaces) to burn off toxic process waste.
 Family members of children diagnosed with asthma and cancer in West Eugene have voiced concerns about the factory's pollution.
-Beyond Toxics sent a letter to Lane Regional Air Protection Agency and the Oregon Department of Environmental Quality on May 3, 2021, in response to two class-action lawsuits filed against JH Baxter, urging the agencies to take residents' concerns about JH Baxter seriously.
+Beyond Toxics sent a letter to Lane Regional Air Protection Agency and the Oregon Department of Environmental Quality on May 3, 2021, in response to two class-action lawsuits filed against J.H.
+Baxter, urging the agencies to take residents' concerns about J.H.
+Baxter seriously.